quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 If you've found a problem in Quasar which is not a security risk, do a search on GitHub under [Issues](https://github.com/quasarframework/quasar/issues) to check if it is already answered or even fixed in the development branch (`dev`).

-- The issue list of this repo is **exclusively** for bug reports and feature requests.
+- The issue list of the [main repo](https://github.com/quasarframework/quasar) is **exclusively** for bug reports and feature requests.
 Non-conforming issues will be closed immediately.

   - For simple beginner questions, you can get quick answers from the [Quasar Discord chat](https://chat.quasar.dev).